 The amount of security, performance, and improved reliability depends on the application programs that are running and the type of disk array you configure.
 The type of disk array you can configure depends on the data-storage patterns supported by your hard disk controller, operating system, and application programs.

-A redundant array of independent disk (RAID) adapter is available for your PC Server 704.
+Some PC Server 704 models come with a redundant array of independent disks (RAID) adapter preinstalled as a standard feature.
 This PCI RAID adapter enables you to configure RAID levels 0, 1, and 5 disk arrays.